WSU-kduncan/cs4900-api-mtg/mtg-service/README.md

    cd db
    docker compose up -d
 ```
+## **NOTE: IF YOU ARE GETTING ERRORS THAT DOCKER DESKTOP IS NOT RUNNING, MAKE SURE THAT YOU ARE IN THE DIRECTORY WHERE DOCKER-COMPOSE.YML, EITHER IN db FOLDER IN CS4900-API-MTG OR IN WHATEVER FOLDER YOU DOWNLOADED IT IN**

 2. Verify it’s running: the green dot appears next to mtg in Docker Desktop.
 Port mapping 3306 → localhost 3306.

 ![docker-running.png](assets/docker-running.png)